Recovery FAQs

 Why can't you provide an indicative category response to some areas so that homeowners can plan now?

 We are unable to provide indicative categories.
 We are focused on finalising and communicating categories as quickly as possible.
 The exception is potential Category 2P and 2C properties that require further assessment/more information before we can decide on the final category.
-We are giving these properties a Category 2A.
+These properties may be given a Category 2A.
 Once we have the information we need, the property category will change to either 2C or 2P.

 Are all previously placarded homes (including white stickered homes) to be given a category 1, 2 or 3?

-Homes will only be assigned a category if the homeowner has applied for an assessment and categorisation.
+Homes will only be assigned a category if the homeowner applied for an assessment and categorisation before the 30 September 2024 deadline.
+With the scheme opening in June 2023 and closing on 30 September 2024, property owners had 15 months to consider registering.

 If my property is placarded red/yellow, why can’t you tell me it’s Category 2 or 3?